nbphpcouncil/nb-yii-plugin/README.md

 ### Hyper link to view file

-You can open the view file from parameter of render method.
+You can open the view file from parameter of render and renderPartial methods.
+This is available on the Controller or View files.

 e.g.
 ```php